 In January 2021, as a result of its exponential growth, Clubhouse was able to raise a second round of funding worth $100 million.
 The funding round valued its business at $1 billion, making it a unicorn less than a year after its launch.

 The app continued to build up hype.
 For instance, in February, Elon Musk joined Clubhouse for a variety of talks, even prompting Russian President Vladimir Putin to debate him on the app.

 Unfortunately, not everyone was taking a liking to the startup’s ascend.
 China, just like with other tech companies like Google, banned access to the platform in February 2021.

 Nevertheless, this did not affect Clubhouse’s global popularity.
 As a result, other tech giants began to copy the app and incorporate it into their own platforms.
 For instance, Twitter launched a product named Spaces while the likes of Facebook, Spotify, Reddit, and more all tagged along with their own solutions.

 Twitter didn’t stop there, though.
 The social media platform allegedly made a $4 billion bid to acquire Clubhouse back in March 2021.
 Instead of selling the business, its founders raised another round in April that valued Clubhouse at the very same number.

-In May 2021, Clubhouse finally unleashed its very first Android app, which could greatly expand its reach.
+In May 2021, Clubhouse finally unleashed its very first Android app.
 The launch came amidst news that interest in the audio platform began to dwindle due to relaxing lockdown measures.